Manufacturing Dissent Since 1996

 On Barak

-On Barak is a social historian of science and technology in non-Western settings, and a Senior Lecturer in the Department of Middle Eastern and African History at Tel Aviv University.
+On Barak is a social historian of science and technology in non-Western settings, and a Professor at the Department of Middle Eastern and African History at Tel Aviv University.

 Related Interviews